carbon-design-system/ibm-security/.github/CONTRIBUTING.md

 New tests are written using [React Testing Library](https://testing-library.com/).

-Legacy tests are written in
-[Jest](https://jestjs.io) / [Enzyme](https://airbnb.io/enzyme).
-You can see if your code
-is covered by looking at `coverage/lcov-report/*/index.html` after running test.
+Legacy tests are written in [Jest](https://jestjs.io) and [Enzyme](https://airbnb.io/enzyme).
+You can see if your code is covered by looking at `coverage/lcov-report/*/index.html` after running test.

 ## 8. Make a pull request

-**Note:** Before you make a pull request,
-[search the issues](https://github.com/carbon-design-system/ibm-security/issues) to see if a similar issue has already been submitted.
+**Note:** Before you make a pull request, [search the issues](https://github.com/carbon-design-system/ibm-security/issues) to see if a similar issue has already been submitted.
 If a similar issue has been submitted, assign yourself or ask to be assigned to the issue by posting a comment.
 If the issue does not exist, create a new issue.

 When you're at a good stopping place and you're ready for feedback from other contributors and maintainers, **push your commits to your branch**.